Kirby1997/BananoCraft/README.md

 # BananoCraft
+# Mojang is currently in the process of updating their TOS.
+Use of this plugin may be against Minecraft's TOS in the future: https://www.minecraft.net/en-us/article/minecraft-and-nfts

 This plugin is use as is.
 It's in a working but unfinished state.
 This plugin requires a Banano Node (https://github.com/BananoCoin/banano/wiki/Building-a-Bananode-from-sources).